bioexcel/biobb_documentation/biobb_documentation/docs/source/python_structure.md

 #### Output data retrieval

-Copy output file(s) from inside the container to the definitive output path defined by the user in the arguments.
+Copy output file(s) from the mapped *container_volume_path* inside the container to the definitive output path defined by the user in the arguments.

 ```python